humanitiesprogramming/humanitiesprogramming.github.io/python/python-debugging.md

 {% highlight ruby %}

-# A time traveller has suddenly appeared in your classroom!
+# A time traveler has suddenly appeared in your classroom!

-# Create a variable representing the traveller's
+# Create a variable representing the traveler's
 # year of origin (e.g., year = 2000)
 # and greet our strange visitor with a different message
 # if he is from the distant past (before 1900),